mattermost/mattermost-developer-documentation/site/content/contribute/monorepo-migration-notes.md

     cp ../../mattermost-server-old/config.override.mk ./
     ```

-1. Update your development Docker containers for the new location of the server folder
+1. Update your development Docker containers for the new location of the server folder:

     ```sh
     cd server